ekiefl/ekiefl.github.io/_posts/maple/2020-07-20-maple-intro.md

 ## Simple demo

-It's always good to start simple so I just searched, "*python live audio processing*" and found this blog post by [Scott W Harden](https://swharden.com/wp/2016-07-19-realtime-audio-visualization-in-python/).
+It's always good to start simple so I just searched for **python live audio processing** and found this blog post by [Scott W Harden](https://swharden.com/wp/2016-07-19-realtime-audio-visualization-in-python/).
 In it, he posts a simple script that monitors in real-time the amplitude of the audio signal.
 I turned it into a class structure: